Theory of Change, Governance, and Financial Transparency

 Sustainable Economies Law Center exists to bridge the gap in legal expertise needed to transition from destructive economic systems to innovative and cooperative alternatives.
 Our 10 programs work together in identifying key leverage points in our existing economic and legal systems, removing strategic legal barriers, and creating replicable models for community resilience.
 We work to:

-See our New Economy in Practice page to see how we embody this change in our own organizational structure and processes.
+See below to see how we embody this change in our own organizational structure and processes:

 Based in Oakland, California, Sustainable Economies Law Center is a 501(c)3 nonprofit organization.